samet1qwer/eCommerce-Backend-with-PHP/README.md

 ## Project Overview
 This repository contains the backend logic of an e-commerce website written in PHP.
 The frontend design is based on an existing theme, while all the backend functionalities have been custom developed using PHP.

+## Theme Disclaimer
+**The frontend theme used in this project does not belong to me.
+It is used for educational purposes only.
+Please do not use it for commercial purposes.**

 ![Ekran görüntüsü 2024-10-23 223243](https://github.com/user-attachments/assets/e28e3e5e-e9ab-40fd-b286-9f1646187804)